PRODUCT SUPPORT

 Each step must be completed within 5 second intervals, or the factory reset will terminate and will have to start over.

-3. Press and release the “S” button
+– Press the “S” button

 Q What is the difference between a Container Stop and a Shelf Stop?